websublime/sublime-cli/README.md

 | --type | Defines the type, supported are: lib or pkg |
 | --template | Template to use for your lib/pkg (current only lit but will have solid, vue, react, typescript only) |

 Global parameters, can be used with any command before calling the command itself.
-There are tow global parameters:
+There are two global parameters:

 | Parameter | Description |
 |---|---|